Kentucky: Economy

 Kentucky exports reached $22.1 billion in 2012, with products and services going to 199 countries.

 Fort Knox, a United States Army post best known as the site of the United States Bullion Depository, which is used to house a large portion of the United States official gold reserves, is located in Kentucky between Louisville and Elizabethtown.
-In May 2010, the Army Human Resource Center of Excellence, the largest office building in the state at nearly 900000 sqft opened at Fort Knox.
-The complex employs nearly 4,300 soldiers and civilians.
+In May 2010, the Army Human Resource Center of Excellence, the largest office building in the state consisting of six interconnected, three-story buildings, at nearly 900000 sqft, opened at Fort Knox.
+The complex consolidated facilities from Virginia, Indiana and Missouri, and employs nearly 4,300 soldiers and civilians.